-Ebba Busch is meeting with the EU's Industry Commissioner Stéphane Séjourné on Monday to "emphasize the need for European green battery production".
+Ebba Busch has met with the EU's Industry Commissioner Stéphane Séjourné to "emphasize the need for European green battery production".

-The message is that not only start-ups need to be supported with the battery support package announced in a new EU plan for the automotive industry two weeks ago.
+The message was that not only start-up companies need support with the battery support package promised in a new EU plan for the automotive industry two weeks ago.

 German nuclear power

-In parallel, Busch is also pushing for a more benevolent EU attitude towards nuclear power.
-On Monday morning, she led a meeting among other nuclear power-friendly countries in the EU to pressure Energy Commissioner Dan Jørgensen.
+In parallel, Busch also pushed on Monday for a more benevolent EU attitude towards nuclear power.

-We were very clear with the Commission: You need to pave the way for investments in more base load power, otherwise the costs for the grid will skyrocket and we'll see more tensions between countries, says Busch.
+You need to make way for investments in more base power, otherwise the costs for the grid will skyrocket and we will see more strains between countries, says Busch.

 At the same time, she looks forward to a significant energy turnaround in Germany, following the federal election in February.